magnusdahlgren/magnetizer/README.md

 ### Article dates

-A article's publication date can be included in the `.md` file as a html comment tag with UK date format (d/m/YYYY).
+An article's publication date must be included in the `.md` file as a html comment tag with UK date format (d/m/YYYY).
 The date can then be displayed by including `<!-- MAGNETIZER_DATE -->` in the article template.

-Dates are not mandatory.
-If a date is not provided for a article, `<!-- MAGNETIZER_DATE -->` will simply be empty.
+**⚠️ NOTE:** Dates are mandatory.
+Articles without dates will be ignored.

 Example: